-- 3.2 The role of the Local Authority Designated Officer (LADO) is to provide management and oversight of all cases where allegations are made against staff, supply or volunteers in line with the NYSCP procedure (referred to in point 1.2).
-This includes advising employers, convening joint meetings, maintaining records and liaising with relevant parties. - 3.3 The LADO will monitor and review cases on a regular basis depending on its complexity, but usually on a monthly basis.
-Where the target timescales (see paragraphs 6.8 6.9) for completion cannot be met, the LADO will record the reasons for this, which will then be outlined and recorded at the final review. - 3.4 The LADO does not investigate allegations; this responsibility lies with the police, where there is the possibility that a criminal offence has been committed, or the school in line with internal procedures.
-It is permissible for a school to commission an independent investigation should they wish. - 3.5 The Duty LADO can be contacted on 01609 533080.
+- 3.2 The role of the Local Authority Designated Officer (LADO) is to provide management and oversight of all cases where allegations are made against staff, supply, or volunteers in line with the NYSCP procedure (referred to in point 1.2).
+This includes advising employers, convening joint meetings, maintaining records, and liaising with relevant parties. - 3.3 The LADO will monitor and review cases on a regular basis depending on its complexity, but usually monthly. - 3.4 The LADO does not investigate allegations; this responsibility lies with the police, where there is the possibility that a criminal offence has been committed, or the school in line with internal procedures.
+It is permissible for a school to commission an independent investigation should they wish. - 3.5 The Duty LADO can be contacted on 01609 533080 or lado@northyorks.gov.uk